 Step 7 (Night Only): Retinol

 Retinol is super cool – it helps speed up skin cell reproduction, and will result in smoother, fresher skin when used over time.
 It also helps to smooth out the general complexion of your skin (goodbye, dark spots!), prevent breakouts, and brighten your skin.
-If you’re new to retinol, ease this step into your routine slowly.
+If you’re new to retinol, ease this step into your skincare routine slowly.
 We recommend starting once or twice a week until you know how it affects your skin.

 Retinol, retinoids, and AHA’s are concentrated chemicals that produce amazing results when used correctly.
 Too much of each ingredient and layered with the wrong ingredients can create adverse effects.
 Check out this article to get a better understanding of how to use these 3 products.